Are Dispensaries Legal?

-The Cannabis Act was amended and will allow edibles and concentrates to be consumed by adults within 12 months of the Summer 2018 cannabis legalization.
-At the very least, you would be selling the types of products that are currently (March 2018) produced by Licensed Producers including the following:
+The Cannabis Act was amended and will allow edibles and concentrates to be consumed by adults within 12 months of the October 2018 cannabis legalization.
+At the very least, you would be selling the types of products that are currently (Summer 2018) produced by Licensed Producers including the following:

 - Dried cannabis (bud) and dilute cannabis oils.
 The maximum legal strength of cannabis oil in Canada is 30 mg. of THC per ml.
 Compare this with high-quality hash oil for instance, where the hash oil contains 90% THC.
 One gram of this hash oil would contain 900 mg. of THC, equivalent to 30 times the THC in one ml. of the legal cannabis oil.

 - Not currently legal – Cannabis concentrates such as shatter, wax, and hash oil are big sellers in most dispensaries.
 The current legally available cannabis oils are too diluted to be smoked or vaped.
 Smokers, dabbers and vapers need a more concentrated product.